 - Only one sorting can be performed at a time, eg. sort by source language and then sort by project name will result in removing the first sorting by source language.

-- Sorting can be performed after searching for strings.
+- Sorting can be performed before searching for strings.

 - Default sorting is by “Project” if only filters have been used.

 - If text search is also used then results are by default sorted by “Relevance”.